DewaldOosthuizen/zombie_mashup/README.md

 Zombie Mashup created with Godot 3.
 It is a single playable level from the zombie_apocalypse game that is in the making.

-This will be a community driven game and anyone will be able to use this project as a baseline and create your own game or you can add onto this game and build a community edition of retro_apocalypse.
+This will be a community driven game and anyone will be able to use this project as a baseline and create your own game or you can add onto this game and build a community edition of zombie_apocalypse.

 ## CONTROLS
   * ESC: Pause the game